prempreetbrar/TCPFileDownloader/README.md

 ## If you want to start up the project on your local machine:
 1. Download the code as a ZIP:
 &nbsp;
+&nbsp;
 ![download](https://github.com/prempreetbrar/TCPFileDownloader/assets/89614923/9fb50273-25c4-45e9-8f30-a388c3cd38cb)
 &nbsp;

-2. Unzip the code:
+3. Unzip the code:
 &nbsp;
 ![file](https://github.com/prempreetbrar/TCPFileDownloader/assets/89614923/15238822-a37f-43e0-89f5-709719d7f99b)
 &nbsp;

-3. Open the folder in an IDE, such as VSCode:
+4. Open the folder in an IDE, such as VSCode:
 &nbsp;
 ![code](https://github.com/prempreetbrar/TCPFileDownloader/assets/89614923/8eeffe74-0bb9-49f9-8e5f-45dbc5af300a)
 &nbsp;

-4. Obtain the URL of a file from the internet, copy it.
+5. Obtain the URL of a file from the internet, copy it.
 Then, run the code by doing
    ```javac *.java
       java ClientDriver -u <url_copied_from_internet>
    ```